 Before we get down to business it’s worth stopping for a moment to ask the question: why would anyone want a digital SLR when compact digital cameras are so much smaller, lighter and more affordable?
 The answer can be summed up in two words: versatility and image quality.

 The versatility isn’t just the fact you can change lenses and add a wide range of accessories – from basics such as flashguns and remote controls to the more specialized equipment that allows SLRs to capture anything from the tiniest bug to the most distant stars.
 It’s also about the creative versatility offered by the more advanced controls and higher quality components.

 And this leads on to the second factor; image quality.
-In broad daylight the quality difference between a good compact and a digital SLR is minimal; both will produce sharp, colorful results with little effort.
-But when you start to push the boundaries a bit more; shooting in low light, attempting to capture fast moving sports action or wildlife, or when you want to experiment with shallow depth of field (to add a soft background to a portrait for example), the advantage of a digital SLR’s larger sensor and higher sensitivity start to make a big difference.
-A digital SLR can’t beat a compact camera for ‘pop it in the purse or pocket’ convenience but for serious photography the SLR wins hands down.
-With prices lower than ever it’s not that surprising to discover that many people own one of each.
+In broad daylight the quality difference between a good compact and a digital SLR is minimal; both will produce sharp, colourful results with little effort.
+But when you start to push the boundaries a bit more; shooting in low light, attempting to capture fast-moving sports action or wildlife, or when you want to experiment with shallow depth of field (to add a soft background to a portrait for example), the advantage of a digital SLR’s larger sensor and higher sensitivity start to make a big difference.
+A digital SLR can’t beat a compact camera for ‘pop it in the purse or pocket’ convenience but for serious photography, the SLR wins hands down.
+With prices lower than ever, it’s not that surprising to discover that many people own one of each.

 As the (simplified) diagram above shows, the mirror inside an SLR reflects the image formed by the lens up to the optical viewfinder (via a focusing screen and prism).
 When